chrisbristow/Uhoh/README.md

   - Pick up and correlate alerts which appear in this file.
   - Write messages to other log files.
   - Send email alerts to support staff inboxes.
-- The two clump-press support workshop PCs also run Uhoh Clients themselves which monitor the Python scripts’ output logs and feed alarms back to the Servers.
-(Derived alarms.)
+- The two clump-press support workshop PCs also run Uhoh Clients themselves which monitor the Python scripts’ output logs and feed alerts back to the Servers.
+(Derived alerts.)